A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

 DIscs provide superior braking in wet conditions for only a marginal weight penalty, and are fast winning fans.

 Which type of brake is best for you is dependent on a number of factors.
-To learn more about road disc brakes, check out our explainer here.
+To learn more about road disc brakes, check out our explainer.

-As of January 2017, Shimano has rim caliper brakes, hydraulic disc brakes and mechanical disc brakes available for road cyclists, at various groupset levels.
-It speaks volumes that the company's new latest Dura-Ace groupset gets hydraulic disc brakes, as does the new Ultegra R8000 — Shimano clearly sees these as the future.
+As of March 2018, Shimano has rim caliper brakes, hydraulic disc brakes and mechanical disc brakes available for road cyclists, at various groupset levels.
+It speaks volumes that the company's latest race-focussed Dura-Ace groupset gets hydraulic disc brakes, as does the new Ultegra R8000 — Shimano clearly sees these as the future.

 SRAM currently has both mechanical and hydraulic rim brakes, plus hydraulic and mechanical disc brakes.
-The later is offered via its sister brand, Avid.
+Some models are offered via its sister brand Avid.

-Campagnolo has been late to the party, but details of its disc brakes have finally been confirmed.
-The brand will offer disc versions of its Potenza, Chorus, Record and Super Record groupsets.
+Campagnolo has been late to the party, but the brand now offers disc versions of its Potenza, Chorus, Record and Super Record groupsets.

 Road bike derailleurs explained

-The derailleurs are the mechanisms — mechs for short — that move the chain from one gear to the next.
-The front mech does the job for the front chainrings, while the rear mech does it for the cassette; both are controlled by the shifters.
+The derailleurs are the mechanisms — sometimes mech for short — that move the chain from one gear to the next.
+The front derailleur does the job for the front chainrings, while the rear derailleur does it for the cassette; both are controlled by the shifters.